EmilseBilse/EmilseBilse/README.md

 ### 👋 Introduction

 Hello there!
-I'm Emil, a junior front end developer based in Esbjerg.
+I'm Emil, a junior frontend developer based in Esbjerg.
 I'm passionate about web and app development.
 Welcome to my GitHub!

 ### 🚀 About Me